 Brainard - Dwight is a very small town located in the state of Nebraska.
 With a population of 2,007 people and just one neighborhood, Brainard - Dwight is the 122nd largest community in Nebraska.
-Brainard - Dwight has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Brainard - Dwight was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns, Brainard - Dwight isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Brainard - Dwight are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Brainard - Dwight is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Brainard - Dwight is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Brainard - Dwight who work in management occupations (14.86%), office and administrative support (13.57%), and sales jobs (8.33%).

 Because of many things, Brainard - Dwight is a great place for families with children to consider.
 First of all, many other families with children live here, making Brainard - Dwight a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Brainard - Dwight has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Brainard - Dwight’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.